beeware/beeware/docs/tutorial/tutorial-3.rst

 ==================================

-Since this is the first time we're packaging our application, we need to create some confguration files and other scaffolding to support the packaging process.
+Since this is the first time we're packaging our application, we need to create some configuration files and other scaffolding to support the packaging process.
 From the ``helloworld`` directory, run:

 .. tabs::